nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 reference to the unfiltered and unsorted list of clients and projects from `AddressBook`, performs the necessary ranking and filtering, and finally applies it onto `MainWindow`.
-Note that the `fuzzyCompareTo()` method invoked on `Client` and `Project` is just a convenience method to compute the fuzzy delta between their names and the existing input.
+Note that the `fuzzyCompareTo()` method invoked on `Client` and `Project` is just a convenience method to compute the Levenshtein distance between their names and the existing input.

 #### Ranking considerations